MateoLa/hello-plex/README.md

 5) Enable HTTPS

-With initial certificates in place (in the nginx image) configure nginx SSH and generate new certificates.[^Nt3]
+With initial certificates in place (in the nginx image) renew certificates and configure nginx SSH.[^Nt3]

 Run: